git-afsantos/um-phd-cover/README.md

 This template covers the association programmes of Minho-Aveiro-Porto as well.
 Simply change the line that reads `\gdef\mapi{0}` to `\gdef\mapi{1}`.
-Your cover will now include all the requires University logos at the front.
+Your cover will now include all the required University logos at the front.

 #### Multiple Organic Units